OpenBB-finance/OpenBB/website/content/sdk/reference/portfolio/po/equal.md

 ---
 title: equal
-description: The page provides detailed information about the equally weighted portfolio (a type of portfolio optimization) in OpenBB Finance with parameters, returns and python example codes.
+description: "The page provides detailed information about the equally weighted portfolio" (a type of portfolio optimization) in OpenBB Finance with parameters, returns and python example codes.
 keywords: